 Abstract

-Evolutionary epigenomics and more generally evolutionary functional-genomics, is an emerging field studying how non-DNA encoded alterations in gene expression regulation are an important form of plasticity and adaptation.
-Previous evidence analyzing plants comparative functional-genomics has mostly been focused on comparing same assay matched experiments, missing the power of heterogeneous datasets for conservation inference.
-To fill this gap, we developed PlantFUN(ctional)CO(nservation) database which is constituted by several tools and two main resources: inter-species chromatin states and functional genomics conservation scores, presented and analysed in this work for three well-established plant models (Arabidopsis thaliana, Oryza sativa and Zea mays).
-Overall, PlantFUNCO can elucidate evolutionary information in terms of cross-species functional agreement.
-Therefore, providing a new complementary comparative-genomics source to assess evolutionary studies.
-In order to illustrate potential applications of this database, we replicated two previously published models predicting genetic redundancy in A. thaliana and found that chromatin states are a determinant of paralogs degree of functional divergence.
-These predictions were validated based on the phenotypes of mitochondrial alternative oxidases knockout mutants under two different stresses.
-Taking all the above into account, PlantFUNCO aim to leverage data diversity and extrapolate molecular mechanisms findings from different model organisms to determine the extent of functional conservation, thus, deepening our understanding of how plants epigenomics and functional genomics have evolved.
-PlantFUNCO database is available at https://rocesv.github.io/PlantFUNCO.
+Evolutionary epigenomics and, more generally, evolutionary functional genomics are emerging fields that study how non-DNA-encoded alterations in gene expression regulation are an important form of plasticity and adaptation.
+Previous evidence analysing plants’ comparative functional genomics has mostly focused on comparing same assay-matched experiments, missing the power of heterogeneous datasets for conservation inference.
+To fill this gap, we developed the PlantFUN(ctional)CO(nservation) database, which is constituted by several tools and two main resources: interspecies chromatin states and functional genomics conservation scores.
+In this work, we presented and analysed three well-established plant models (Arabidopsis thaliana, Oryza sativa and Zea mays).
+Overall, PlantFUNCO elucidated evolutionary information in terms of cross-species functional agreement.
+Therefore, this study provides a new complementary comparative genomics source for assessing evolutionary studies.
+To illustrate the potential applications of this database, we replicated two previously published models predicting genetic redundancy in A. thaliana and found that chromatin states are a determinant of paralogs’ degree of functional divergence.
+These predictions were validated based on the phenotypes of mitochondrial alternative oxidase knockout mutants under two different stressors.
+Considering these results, PlantFUNCO utilises data diversity to extrapolate molecular mechanism findings from different model organisms and determine the extent of functional conservation, thus deepening our understanding of how plant epigenomics and functional genomics have evolved.
+PlantFUNCO is available at https://rocesv.github.io/PlantFUNCO.

-Keywords: evolutionary epigenomics, functional-genomics, integrative approach, database, paralogs.
+Keywords: evolutionary epigenomics, functional genomics, integrative approach, database, paralogs.

 Introduction

 A fundamental question in biology is how complex patterns of gene expression are determined to explain different phenotypes (Schmitz, Grotewold, and Stam, 2022; Marand et al., 2023).
-Nowadays, is largely known that genome function is dynamically regulated in part by chromatin organization, which consists of histones, non-histone proteins and RNA molecules that package DNA (Ho et al., 2014).
-In this sense, the generation of comprehensive chromatin state maps, defined as the homogeneous co-existance of multiple chromatin modifications at the whole genome level, provides valuable information for annotating coding and non-coding genome features, including the identification of various types of regulatory elements.
-Chromatin states can facilitate our understanding of regulatory elements and variants that are associated to core life-processes such as development, disease and stress response (Liu et al., 2018).
-Great efforts have been made by the plant research community to contribute to the comprehension of chromatin mechanisms using different models (Zhao et al., 2020; Jamge et al., 2023); nevertheless, universal annotation allowing the extrapolation and unification of earlier conclusions across species/conditions still needs to be adressed.
+Today, it is largely known that genome function is dynamically regulated in part by chromatin organisation, which consists of histones, non-histone proteins and RNA molecules that package DNA (Ho et al., 2014).
+In this sense, the generation of comprehensive chromatin state (CS) maps, defined as the homogeneous coexistence of multiple chromatin modifications at the whole genome level, provides valuable information for annotating coding and non-coding genome features, including the identification of various types of regulatory elements.
+CSs can facilitate our understanding of regulatory elements and variants associated with core life processes, such as development and disease and stress responses (Liu et al., 2018).
+Great efforts have been made by the plant research community to contribute to the comprehension of chromatin mechanisms using different models (Zhao et al., 2020; Jamge et al., 2023); nevertheless, universal annotation allowing the extrapolation and unification of earlier conclusions across species/conditions still needs to be addressed.